 Will my cruise go ahead as planned?

-Currently, Hebridean is operating and intends to continue operating its schedule of cruises throughout the remainder of 2021.
+Currently, Hebridean intends to operate its schedule of cruises throughout 2022.

 Can I delay paying my final balance?

 As Hebridean is operating its itineraries as scheduled, final balance payment dates are not being extended, and you should therefore arrange to pay your final balance by the due date shown on your invoice.
 By withholding your balance payment, your reservation may be cancelled, and your deposit forfeited.

 If I decide to cancel my booking will I receive a refund?

 Should you decide to cancel your booking, because of a disinclination to travel, it is with regret that no refund of monies will be made, and our normal cancellation charges will apply.

 If I decide to cancel my booking can I transfer what I have paid to an alternative date?

 Should you decide to cancel your booking, because of a disinclination to travel, it is with regret that a transfer of funds to an alternative date will not be available and our normal cancellation charges will apply.